yahoo/bgdocs/doc-site/content/en/jvm/tutorial-1.md

 We create a moment resource for `sentMessage`.
 Sending the message is a one off, not state that persists, so we keep track of that with a moment.
 We will be calling `.update()` on `sentMessage` so we need to add it to the list of supplies.
-We call `this.sentMessage.update()` right after the `println` call to track when we actually print out our message.
+We call `sentMessage.update()` right after the `println` call to track when we actually print out our message.

 Note that a behavior can supply more than one resource.
 This is a common pattern that lets us group related logic together without having to jump through hoops to avoid duplication.